 The list of settings and features on our Android smartphones is quite extensive and most of them either just fly by unnoticed when we see them, or we willfully ignore them.
-Wi-Fi Direct has been one of those, but we'll explain to you what it is, why (and for what) you should use it and how to set it up.
+Wi-Fi Direct has been one of those, but we'll explain to you what it is and why you should use it.
+Here's how to set it up.

 What is Wi-Fi Direct?